 Parallel Clamp vs. Pipe Clamp

-- Advantages: Pipe clamps are cheaper, length can be customized with black pipe they use, and they can apply a massive clamping force
+- Advantages: Pipe clamps are cheaper, length can be customized with the black pipe they use, and they can apply a massive clamping force

 Screw Clamp vs. Parallel Jaw Clamp

-The deep throat screw clamps are a great utility clamp.
-But, their design is inherently clumsy for the one job a parallel clamp is best at: precision clamping.
+The deep-throat screw clamps are a great utility clamp.
+But, their design is inherently clumsy for the one job a parallel clamp is best at precision clamping.

 Sash Clamp vs. Parallel Jaw Clamp